ViciousSquid/Dosidicus/README.md

 * Needs change over time and affect the pet's health and behavior.
 * The squid can become sick and die if his needs are neglected.

-Be aware the squid hates taking medicine and will become depressed and need sleep if made to do so.

 ### Personality system

 * Seven different [personality types](https://github.com/ViciousSquid/Dosidicus/blob/main/Docs/Personalities.md) which influence behaviour